Hopital Baptiste Biblique

 Profile

-Hopital Baptiste Biblique (HBB) or Karolyn Kempton Memorial Christian Hospital (KKMCH) is a 50-bed hospital that opened in 1985.
-There are 8 to 10 beds in each of the male and female wards, an 8- to 10-bed pediatric ward, a four-bed ICU, an infection ward, and an 8- to 10-bed maternity with a four-bed delivery area.
-There is one isolation room and two private rooms, a triage area and a busy outpatient clinic with an average of 18,000 visits per year.
-HHB/ KKMCH is in southwest Togo, just north of Kpalimé.
-The hospital is located on 32 beautiful acres at the foot of the Danyi Plateau between two large urban areas.
+Hopital Baptiste Biblique (HBB), officially Karolyn Kempton Memorial Christian Hospital (KKMCH), is a 55-bed hospital which opened in 1985.
+It functions as a major medical, surgical, and acute-care facility that serves approximately half a million people.
+HBB exists to serve the church in accomplishing the Great Commission of our Lord Jesus Christ through evangelizing the lost and discipling the saved using the means of quality, compassionate, timely, and affordable medical care.
+There are 10 beds in each of the male and female wards, an 8-bed pediatric ward, a 4-bed ICU, an infection ward, and an 10-bed maternity ward with a four-bed labor and delivery room.
+There are 2 private rooms, a triage area, and a busy outpatient clinic with an average of 16,000 outpatient clinic visits per year.
+HBB is in southwest Togo, just north of Kpalimé, about 3 hours from the capital city of Lomé.
+The hospital is located on 32 beautiful acres at the foot of the Danyi Plateau.
 Lush and green, the site abounds with trees, flowers, and vegetation.
-It is a major medical, surgical, and acute-care facility that serves approximately half a million people.
-The bulk of the patients are Togolese, but many come from neighboring Ghana, Burkina Faso, and Benin.
-Hospital expatriate staff includes (2) U.S. boarded American family practice physicians, (2) U.S. boarded American pediatricians, (2) U.S. boarded American general surgeons, and (2) Nurse Practitioners.
-Annually, HHB/KKMCH provides care to over 2,200 inpatients, including around 1,600 surgical cases.
-HBB averages 600-700 deliveries per year with about 40% of those being C-sections.
-There are evangelistic mobile medical clinics and an active community health evangelism program.
-The hospital also conducts immunization and pre-natal clinics and has a HIV support team.
+The bulk of the patients are Togolese, but many come from neighboring Ghana, Burkina Faso, and Benin, and about 40% are Muslim.
+Full-time hospital expatriate staff includes (3) board-certified family practice physicians, (5) board-certified general surgeons, one of whom is also board-certified in Trauma/Critical Care and (2) board-certified Nurse Practitioners.
+Annually, HBB provides care to over 2,400 inpatients, including around 1,500 surgical cases.
+HBB’s maternity service continues to grow after its recent reopening, currently performing around 100 deliveries per year with about 30% of those being C-sections.
+The HBB ministries also include monthly evangelistic mobile medical clinics, immunization and prenatal clinics, a surgical residency program (PAACS), and an active community health evangelism program.

 Travel

 Volunteers fly into Lomé, Togo.
-From Lomé, it is a 2½ hour drive (transportation provided – see budget worksheet for cost) on a paved road to the hospital.
+From Lomé, it is a 2½ hour drive on a paved road to the hospital (transportation provided – see budget worksheet for cost).

 Time Difference